“The party does not forget!”

 The vanishing of the comments on the SEA

-FEBRUARY 2016: Ohrid SOS submits extensive comments in both English and Macedonian as part of the public consultation process for the Second Draft of the Strategic Environmental Assessment (SEA) for Draft Amendments to the 2011-2020 Management Plan for the Galichica National Park, a report prepared by the United Kingdom’s Citrus Partners LLP.
-The SEA relates to plans for the aforementioned ski resort, express road, and tourism development zones.
-When the document responding to comments is released by Citrus in June 2016, all trace of Ohrid SOS’s submission has disappeared and it has been replaced with another document.
-Ohrid SOS reacts by contacting the Galichica National Park (the official recipients for comments), Citrus Partners LLP, and the EBRD, the proposed financier for part of the road and SEA facilitator.
-Neither Citrus Partners nor the Galichica National Park responds to requests for an explanation.
-The EBRD writes back, emphasizing its lack of control over the SEA procedure, redirecting Ohrid SOS back to the authorities in Macedonia, and offering a meeting at the bank headquarters, which takes place in February 2017.
-To date, however, the disappearance of the comments has never been explained by any of the relevant parties.
+February 2016: Ohrid SOS submitted comments in both English and Macedonian as part of the public consultation process for the second draft of the Strategic Environmental Assessment (SEA) Amendments to the 2011-2020 Management Plan for Galichica National Park United Kingdom's Citrus Partners LLP.
+The SEA's plans are for the aforementioned ski resort, express road, and tourism development zones.
+When the document responding to comments is released by Citrus in June 2016, all traces of Ohrid SOS's submission will have disappeared and been replaced with another document.
+Ohrid SOS reacts by contacting the Galichica National Park, Citrus Partners LLP, and the EBRD, the proposed financer for the road and SEA facilitator.
+Neither Citrus Partners nor Galichica National Park responds to requests for explanation.
+The EBRD writes back, emphasizing its control over the SEA procedure, redirecting the Ohrid SOS back to the authorities in Macedonia, offering a meeting at the bank headquarters, which takes place in February 2017.
+Comments has never been explained by any of the relevant parties.

 Criminal charges and threats against Ohrid SOS activists

-FEBRUARY 2016: Ilina Arsova, a prominent Ohrid SOS activist, artist, and sportswoman, is invited for questioning by the Ohrid police in response to complaints brought by the Municipality of Ohrid, key drivers of plans to urbanize the environmentally sensitive Lake Ohrid shoreline and drain the Studenchishte Marsh wetland.
-The questions centre on the activist’s peaceful activities to oppose the construction of an artificial beach complex in the village of Lagadin and the associated urbanization.
-Criminal charges – later dropped – are brought against Arsova.
-It is believed that her demands in the name of the people of Lagadin for access to information regarding the plans for the village was the motivating factor in the attempts to pressurize and criminalize her.
+February 2016: Ilina Arsova, an Ohrid SOS activist, artist, and sportswoman, is invited to question Ohrid Police in response to complaints by the Ohrid Municipality, key drivers of urbanization in the environmentally sensitive Lake Ohrid shoreline and drainage of the Studenchishte marsh wetland.
+The center of the activist's peaceful activities is around the construction of an artificial beach complex in the village of Lagadin and the associated urbanization.
+Criminal charges-- later dropped-- are brought against Arsova.
+It is believed to be in the name of the people of Lagadin that access to the information about the village's motivating factor in the pressurized and criminalized games is granted.